 Save electricity – and – reduce carbon emissions

 How can we do this?
-Replacing old, outdated appliances, using motion sensors on lights, adding timers and photocells to lights to they are only running at night – all reduces energy consumption.
+Replacing old, outdated appliances, using motion sensors on lights, and adding timers and photocells to lights so they are only running at night – all reduce energy consumption.

 Reduced Energy Consumption = Reduced Carbon Footprint = Money Savings for you